-* The Advisor has contractually agreed to reduce management fees and reimburse operating expenses until 2/28/2023 for all funds except the Large-Cap Growth Fund, for which the waiver agreement is in place until 4/30/23.
+* The Advisor has contractually agreed to reduce management fees and reimburse operating expenses until 2/28/2025 for the Large-Cap Growth Fund.
 Investment performance reflects fee waivers in effect.
 In the absence of such waivers, total return would be reduced.

 **For the returns shown for Share Classes for the periods prior to their inception are derived from the historical performance of the oldest Shares of those Funds during such periods and have been adjusted to reflect the higher total annual operating expenses of each specific Share class.

 Minimum Investment Amount: $100,000